What Unique Selling Proposition Is & How to Define Yours [+7 Examples to Inspire You]

 Tip 3: Avoid clichés

 There’s an endless store of clichés and your customers have seen them all.
 I bet they are tired of them.
 We are talking about a unique selling proposition, after all.
-You know what’s not unique?
+Do you know what’s not unique?
 A cliché.

 Tip 4: Follow the marketing funnel formula